Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Route image

-Trains to and from Busan
+Trains from Busan

 1